astrohart/xyLOGIX.Queues.Messages/xyLOGIX.Queues.Messages.Models/README.md

 ##### Remarks

 Calling this method is optional.
-The Zero GUID will be associated with this message queue item if this method is not called.
+The Zero GUID will be associated with this `MessageQueueItem` if this method is not called.